AdobeDocs/contributor.en/user/setup/full-workflow.md

 >Making your changes in the master branch *is not a good practice*.
 Imagine that you use the master branch to introduce a set of changes for a timed feature release.
 You finish the changes and are waiting to release them.
 Then in the interim, you have an urgent request to fix something, so you make the change to a file in the master branch and then publish the change.
 In this example, you inadvertently publish both the fix *and* the changes that you were holding for release on a specific date.

 The next step is to create a new working branch in your local repository, to capture your proposed changes.
 Each git client is different, so consult the help for your preferred client.
 You can see an overview of the process in the GitHub Guide on [GitHub flow](https://guides.github.com/introduction/flow/).

+## Pull request processing

+You submit proposed changes by bundling them in a new pull request (PR) that is added to the destination repository's PR queue.
+A pull request enables GitHub's collaboration model, by asking for the changes from your working branch to be pulled and merged into another branch.
+In most cases, that other branch is the default/master branch in the main repository.

+### Validation

+Before your pull request can be merged into its destination branch, it might be required to pass through one or more PR validation processes.
+Validation processes can vary depending on the scope of proposed changes and the rules of the destination repository.
+After your pull request is submitted, you can expect the content to be reviewed and, if and when appropriate, merged into the main repository.

+### Review and sign-off

+After all PR processing is completed, you should review the results (PR comments, preview URLs, etc.) to determine if additional changes to its files are required before you sign off for merging.
+If a PR reviewer has reviewed your pull request, they can also provide feedback via comments if there are outstanding issues/questions to be resolved prior to merge.

+When the pull request is issue-free and signed off, your changes are merged back into the parent branch and the pull request is closed.

+### Publishing

+Remember, your pull request has to be merged by a PR reviewer before the changes can be included in the next scheduled publishing run.
+Pull requests are normally reviewed/merged in the order of submission.
+If your pull request requires merging for a specific publishing run, you will need to work with your PR reviewer ahead of time to ensure that merging happens prior to publishing.

+After your contributions are approved and merged, the docs.microsoft.com publishing process picks them up.
+Depending on the team that manages the repository you are contributing to, publishing times can vary.